From the planar limit to M-theory

-We can also find some examples which do not rely neither on the gravity dual nor on supersymmetry.
+\subparagraph*{\it Evidence 4: Examples without gravity duals and supersymmetry.---} We can also find some examples that rely neither on the gravity dual nor on supersymmetry.
 The most familiar example is the Wilson's lattice gauge theory \cite{Wilson:1974sk} for $SU(N)$ pure Yang-Mills theory.
-At strong coupling, the Wilson loop behaves as $\langle W(C)\rangle\sim (g_{YM}^2N)^{-A}\cdot(1+O(1/N, 1/(g_{YM}^2N)))$, where $A$ is the minimum number of plaquettes needed to fill the loop $C$.
-This expansion is valid both in the planar and the very strongly coupled regions, and clearly shows the commutativity of the strong coupling limit and the large-$N$ limit.
+At strong coupling, the Wilson loop behaves as $\langle W(C)\rangle\sim (g_{YM}^2N)^{-A}\times[1+O(1/N, 1/(g_{YM}^2N))]$, where $A$ is the minimum number of plaquettes needed to fill the loop $C$.
+This expansion is valid both in the planar and the very strongly coupled regions and clearly shows the commutativity of the strong coupling limit and the large-$N$ limit.
 Another example is the two-dimensional pure Yang-Mills theory \cite{Migdal:1975zg}, in which we can directly evaluate the free energy and Wilson loops to support our proposal \cite{2dYM}.